matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts.md

 | ---------------------| -------------------------------------------------------- |
 | token                | id of the NFT                                            |
 | accountId (Optional) | account id for fullExit                                  |
-## Swap NFTs

-Swaps for NFTs exactly the same as for fungible tokens.
-For more information, see [API reference](./accounts.md#swaps-in-zksync).

 ## Utility Functions